midastruth/files.md/README.md

 However, **the first brain never actually gets smarter.**
 And that's an issue - in the AI age, your first brain is as valuable as ever.
 Use your brain to think through the notes.
 Apply and experience the knowledge.

+## When to take notes
+If your goal is to:
+- Do research
+- Write an article or a book
+- Develop a deeper, more structured understanding of something

+Then taking notes is perfectly fine.

+However, when it comes to personal changes, it can do more harm than good.
+See below.

 ## Self-help through reading and taking notes? 🧘‍
 **Harm caused at the emotional level must be healed at the emotional level.**